fumeboy/nji/readme.md

 	nji.Route[route.GET, route.ROOT] // define URL
     // and could be visit by [GET]http://127.0.0.1:8080/get_query_params?A=phonenumberis&B=12345678901

-	A plugins.QueryParam[schema.Must] // define `plugin` to inject args automatically B plugins.QueryParam[struct {
+	A plugins.QueryParam[any] // define `plugin` to inject args automatically B plugins.QueryParam[struct {
-		schema.Must
+        // use generic T as metadata for parameter verification schema.Must // must not null
-		schema.IsPhoneNumber // use generic T as metadata for parameter verification }]
+		schema.IsPhoneNumber // check if valid as phonenumber }]
 }